corgibytes/freshli-cli/README.md

 -   Error
 -   Fatal

-Logs can be redirected to a file instead by using the `--logFile <file_path_and_name>` argument when running the application.
+Logs can be redirected to a file instead by using the `--logFile <file_path_and_name>` option when running the application.

 ## Contributing